raym33/astro-claude-skills/README.md

 Claude Code skills for building high-quality Astro websites from real-world references without falling into generic layouts.

-This repository is intentionally generic:

-- no client names
-- no brand names from source references
-- no copied site identities
-- no source website URLs

-It focuses on a reusable workflow for:

-- auditing legacy or mirrored websites
-- planning a capsule-based page structure
-- building premium Astro websites
-- polishing them for delivery

 ## Included skills

 - `astro-site-context`